Understanding the Exception Management Process Flow Step-by-Step

 • Categorization and logging of incidents properly;

-• Notification and escalation to involved stakeholders prompt
+• Notification and escalation to the involved stakeholders prompt

 • Root cause analysis